Rarvision/Java_Image-Processor/README.md

 - Sharpening an image
 - Converting an image to a gray scale image
 - Converting an image to a enhanced gray scale image using histogram equalization
-- Concerting an image to a gray scale image with effect of edge detection
+- Converting an image to a gray scale image with effect of edge detection
 - Converting an image to a sepia-toned image
 - Converting an image to a dithering image
 - Applying mosaic effect to an image with adjustable amount of seeds